 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.

-It was at this time, that his family received a second message about his status.
+In July, his family received a second message from the War Department.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, First Lieutenant Willie S. Heard had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”